 Hazards of Hydrogen Phosphide Gas: Phosphine-releasing products are classified as restricted-class products due to the high acute toxicity of phosphine gas.
 Signs and symptoms of phosphine exposure are summarized as follows:

 Symptoms of mild exposure include:

-- Malaise (indefinite feeling of sickness), ringing in the ears, fatigue, nausea, and pressure in the chest. - > Weakness, vomiting, pain just above the stomach, chest pain, diarrhea, and difficulty breathing.
+Malaise (indefinite feeling of sickness), ringing in the ears, fatigue, nausea, and pressure in the chest.